Junior Siavii: Seattle Seahawks

 On September 5, 2010, he was claimed off waivers by the Seattle Seahawks.
 He played in 14 games (6 starts), while setting a career-high in tackles (30), before being placed on the injured reserve list with a bruised spinal cord injury on December 23.
 He was released on September 4, 2011.

 Legal trouble and death

 On August 19, 2005, he was arrested for misdemeanor assault for his role in a bar fight in Minnesota.

-On August 26, 2019, he was arrested for charges related to illegal firearms in Kansas City, Missouri.
-On November 15, 2019, he was indicted by the United States Attorney for the Western District of Missouri on additional conspiracy and drug-trafficking charges; this supersedes his original indictment.
-On July 31, 2020, he was arrested on charges of 2nd degree burglary and a misdemeanor stealing charge.
+He was arrested on August 26, 2019, for charges related to illegal firearms in Kansas City, Missouri.
+He was indicted by the United States Attorney for the Western District of Missouri on additional conspiracy and drug-trafficking charges; this supersedes his original indictment on November 15, 2019.
+On July 31, 2020, he was arrested on charges of second-degree burglary and a misdemeanor stealing charge.

 While awaiting trial at United States Penitentiary, Leavenworth, on January 13, 2022, Siavii was found unresponsive in his cell.
 He was taken to the hospital where he was pronounced dead at the age of 43.